CCTC-team/embellish_fields/README.md

 entry form.
 The extra information is provided underneath the field label as a pipe-separated list

 #### Set up and configuration
+When a new version of the external module becomes available, it is recommended to disable and then re-enable the module from the Control Center.

 Settings are enabled at a project level and are as follows;